 Mission

-Leading vascular research through ground-breaking discoveries and innovative challenges
+Pioneering vascular research through groundbreaking discoveries and innovation

 Endothelial cells (ECs) constitute the inner lining of blood and lymphatic vessels as monolayers and play essential roles in regulating and maintaining the viability of all organs in the human body.
 The shape and response of ECs differ depending on the organ, location, situation, and stimuli.
 This diversity and heterogeneity of ECs have been a long-standing interest, because such characteristics are essential in displaying and maintaining diverse functions of different organs and tissues.
 Despite the significant conceptual advances we have already achieved , a large portion of the characteristics remains to be elucidated to further our understanding of the diversity and heterogeneity of ECs at the molecular level .